rrwick/Small-plasmid-Nanopore/method.md

     * The first run had the plasmid at 58,382 bp.
     * The second run had a loop in the plasmid, one instance giving 58,382 bp and two instances giving 58,472 bp.
     * The repeat section was pretty high GC (73%)
-  * I'm therefore believing the Trycycler+Pilon assemblies and leaving it at 58,472 bp.
+  * I therefore believe the Trycycler+Pilon assemblies and am leaving it at 58,472 bp.
 * The chromosome had a small (1 bp) difference in a repeat:
     * The Illumina graphs only supported the longer option.
     * Each Trycycler+Pilon assembly had a copy of the longer option.